 The method used in the analysis is a sub-optimal numerical search.
 For large circuits it may take a considerable time or fail to find all poles and zeros.
 For some circuits, the method becomes "lost" and finds an excessive number of poles or zeros.
 If there is non-convergence in finding both poles and zeros, refine the analysis to calculate only poles or only zeros.

 The simulation results are displayed on the Pole-Zero Analysis tab of the Waveform Analysis window.

 Example output from pole-zero analysis as part of transient analysis

 - The imaginary part is the frequency at which the transient response will oscillate (about 1 kHz).
 In this case, the transient response will produce an underdamped oscillation.
-Note that, if the poles were located on the right half of the graph (i.e., the real part of the poles was positive), then this system would be unstable, and the transient response would grow over time.
+Note that, if the poles were located on the right half of the graph (i.e., the real part of the poles was positive), then this system would be unstable with diverging limit cycle, and the transient response would grow over time.

 If you complete pole-zero analysis and you find that your circuit exhibits an undesired response (i.e., an underdamped response in an impedance matching network), you can iterate through different component values in your circuit to determine the component values that produce the desired response.
 This allows you to critically damp the response in your circuit such that you can eliminate overshoot/undershoot.

 When you work with the circuit simulation tools in Altium Designer®, you won’t have to conduct transient analysis by hand.
 The industry-standard layout and simulation tools are ideal for circuit design, circuit simulation, PCB layout, and much more.
 These tools are integrated into a single platform, allowing them to be quickly incorporated into your workflow.